Richard M. Bass Outstanding Young Power Electronics Engineer Award

 The Richard M. Bass Outstanding Young Power Electronics Engineer Award recognizes outstanding achievement in the field of power electronics by an engineer less than 35 years of age.
 Since 1999, it is dedicated to the memory of Richard M. Bass of the Georgia Institute of Technology in Atlanta, GA, USA.

-The prize consists of a certificate, a cash award of $1,500, and reimbursement for transportation expenses up to $500 to attend the annual PELS Awards Ceremony.
+The prize consists of a certificate, a cash award of $1,500 USD, and reimbursement for transportation expenses up to $500 USD to attend the annual PELS Awards Ceremony.

 The IEEE PELS Society Awards Application System submission site is now closed.
-If you have questions. please send them to PELS Awards Committee via email@example.com
+If you have any questions please send them to PELS Awards Committee via firstname.lastname@example.org.

 Yunwei (Ryan) Li